-All weekends, except for the first and last weekend of term, are ‘Open’ Weekends, meaning boarders can go home after their Saturday commitments and return on Sunday evening or Monday morning.
+All weekends, except for the first and last weekend of term, are ‘Open’ Weekends, meaning boarders can go home on Friday evening or after their Saturday commitments and return on Sunday evening or Monday morning.
 We have two ‘Exeat’ Weekends each term when all pupils go home or to guardians from the Friday lunchtime to the Sunday evening or Monday morning.

 School facilities are used for activities too, including cooking, table tennis, art and crafts, swimming, giant inflatables, laser tag, graffiti art, circus skills, silent disco, Sharky and George activities, games on the fields or the river, or on one of the three AstroTurfs.
 Time during weekends can also be spent practicing musical instruments, rehearsing for plays and enjoying free-time in House and around the School.
 The Houses put on challenges such as Bake-Off and Masterchef nights, Olympiad evenings and Talent Shows.

 Instead of compulsory academic lessons on Saturday mornings, from September 2020 Years 4 and 5 take part in our exciting enrichment programme, Dragon QUEST.
 This will be rolled out to Years 6-8 from September 2021.
 All full boarders who are in School on Saturdays choose from a wide and stimulating range of Dragon QUEST activities and the vast majority of day pupils also participate.
 There are Saturday afternoon sports fixtures for Years 7 and 8 at which parents are very welcome to support and enjoy match tea.